sweattep/ancient_quotes/README.md

 >And none rejects Our signs except everyone treacherous and ungrateful.

 >When you stop destroying, you will be destroyed; when you tire of betraying, they will betray you.

+>Who will be My helpers

+>Are you satisfied with the life of this world

+>Who will champion my cause against the wicked?

+>Can unjust judges be allied with you

+>Pay back the proud as they deserve